-After appearing in the championship final for two consecutive years, but falling to the Carleton Place Canadians, the Junior Senators were finally able to conquer their arch nemesis who were once again favored to win it all.
-Ottawa surprised the hockey world by knocking out Carleton Place in five games.
+After appearing in the championship final for two consecutive years, but falling to the Carleton Place Canadians, the 2017-18 Junior Senators were finally able to conquer their arch nemesis who were once again favored to win it all.
+Ottawa surprised the hockey observers by knocking out Carleton Place in five games.
 They then followed the act by claiming their first ever Fred Page Cup which earned them a trip to the Royal Bank Cup in Chilliwack, British Columbia where they lost in the semi-finals to the host Chiefs.

-Recenty graduated players include: Taylor Egan (Lakehead CIS), Geoff Dempster (Lakehead CIS), Adrian Bisson (Maine NCAA), Darcy Walsh (Robert Morris NCAA), Kyle Jackson (North Bay OHL), Ethan Manderville (Colgate NCAA), Noah Rowe (Royal Military College CIS), Alec Belanger (Ottawa OHL), Francis Boisvert (Saint Lawrence NCAA), Joe Alexander (Bowdoin NCAA), Zach Salloum (RIT NCAA), Chiwetin Blacksmith (Carleton CIS), Owen Guy (Lake Superior NCAA), Nick Lalonde (Robert Morris NCAA), Finn Evans (Princeton NCAA), Connor Hicks (Dalhousie CIS), Devon Daniels (Mercyhurst NCAA), Cameron White (St. Lawrence NCAA), Michael Thomas (Colby NCAA), Pierre-Luc Veillette (Lake Superior NCAA), Gabriel Morin (Concordia CIS), Isaac Anderson (Bryn Athyn, NCAA), Jaren Burke (RPI NCAA), Ian Andriano (RIT NCAA), Luke McCaw (Laurentian CIS), Merrick Rippon (Ottawa OHL), Thomas Stevenson (Windsor OHL), Sean Rappleyea (Alabama-Huntsville NCAA) Robert Michel (Maine NCAA), Brandon Watt (Robert Morris NCAA), Ryan Collins (U-Mass-Lowell NCAA), and Joseph Shecter (Army NCAA).
+Recenty graduated players include: Taylor Egan (Lakehead CIS), Geoff Dempster (Lakehead CIS), Adrien Bisson (Maine NCAA), Darcy Walsh (Robert Morris NCAA), Kyle Jackson (North Bay OHL), Ethan Manderville (Colgate NCAA), Noah Rowe (Royal Military College CIS), Alec Belanger (Ottawa OHL), Francis Boisvert (Saint Lawrence NCAA), Zach Salloum (RIT NCAA), Owen Guy (Lake Superior NCAA), Nick Lalonde (Robert Morris NCAA), Geoff Lawson (Robert Morris NCAA), Finn Evans (Princeton NCAA), Devon Daniels (Mercyhurst NCAA), Cameron White (St. Lawrence NCAA), Michael Thomas (Colby NCAA), Pierre-Luc Veillette (Lake Superior NCAA), Jaren Burke (RPI NCAA), Greg Meireles (Kitchener OHL), Ian Andriano (RIT NCAA), Merrick Rippon (Ottawa OHL), Thomas Stevenson (Windsor OHL), Sean Rappleyea (Alabama-Huntsville NCAA) Robert Michel (Maine NCAA), Brandon Watt (Robert Morris NCAA), Ryan Collins (U-Mass-Lowell NCAA), and Joseph Shecter (Army NCAA).